buwituze/Time_Series_Forecasting/README.md

 # Time_Series_Forecasting : Air Quality Forecasting Project

-Air Pollution is a serious health issue, If we can forecast pollution levels in adavance, it can help with planning and public safety, thus, this project.
+Air Pollution is a serious health issue, and if we can forecast pollution levels in adavance, it can help with planning and public safety.
+Thus, this project.

 This repo is for a Time Series Forecasting project, the goal of the project is to predict PM2.5 levels in Beijing using time series forecasting with LSTM.
 I trained different models on historical air quality and weather data to predict future PM2.5.